FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 To be included in the directory, franchise systems must submit:

-The SBA will review these documents to ensure the franchise relationship meets eligibility requirements, particularly regarding issues of control and affiliation.
+The SBA will review these documents to ensure the franchise relationship meets certain requirements, particularly regarding issues of control and affiliation.

 With the return to structured guidelines, businesses can expect the following timeline for SBA loans: